kojirotakeyama/NeurIPS2024_anonymous/README.md

 1. Download the materials from the link above.
 2. "pip install -r requirement.txt" to install the libraries necessar to run the code.
-4. Run "evaluate.sh" to get the evaluation result.
+4. Run "evaluate.sh" to get the evaluation result shown in the paper.
 The evaluation result will be created as csv files.
 5. If you try training the models, run "training_vrlocomotion2.py" in each model folder.

 ### Note